Ian Nairn: Later career

 When he did the Yorkshire section of Nairn's Journeys, he, in his own words, "bumped into" the great bluesman Champion Jack Dupree whilst doing a section of the programme in Halifax.
 The two got on rather well and maintained a close correspondence almost right up to his own death.

 In his concerns about the encroaching blandness of modern design, he was the heir of literary men who had similarly been critics of the spread of an Edwardian suburbia, such as E.M.
 Forster ("success was indistinguishable from failure" there), and John Betjeman ("red-brick rashes"), and which fed into the Campaign to Protect Rural England among others.
 This strain of thinking was, however, to become largely concerned with conservation of the heritage in affluent areas, rather than with Nairn's urban fringe.
 And like Betjeman, Nairn fought against the forces of subtopia, the obliteration of British heritage – though the forces of subtopia invariably prevailed; one example, his defence of Northampton's Emporium Arcade – "if they do pull this place down it'll be a diabolical shame."
 It was demolished in June 1972.

 He died on 14 August 1983, aged 52, from cirrhosis of the liver and chronic alcoholism, four days before Pevsner himself died.
 Consumed with a sense of failure, he sought refuge in drink and in his later years wrote almost nothing.
-He is buried in the Victorian Hanwell cemetery in west London.
+He is buried in the Victorian City of Westminster Cemetery, Hanwell in west London.
 It is now in one of Ealing's conservation areas.
 Speaking in The Man who Fought the Planners – The Story of Ian Nairn, Gillian Darley reveals that Nairn's death certificate erroneously gave the place of his birth as Newcastle upon Tyne.
 Although it is not known who supplied this information to the authorities, Darley reflects that it shows Nairn's wish to be considered a man of the North, a "Newcastle man by desire if not reality".

 Influence

 Writers and critics influenced by Nairn include Jane Jacobs, J. G. Ballard, Will Self, Patrick Wright, Michael Bracewell, Jonathan Glancey, Iain Sinclair, Gavin Stamp, Owen Hatherley and Jonathan Meades, who said of his account of Surrey:

 In 1997 Michael Bracewell toured some of Nairn's subjects in Surrey for the Travels with Pevsner TV series.
 In the 2005 film Three Hours From Here Andrew Cross retraced the extensive journey across England that Nairn took to research and write Outrage in 1955.
 Jonathan Glancey undertook a similar odyssey for The Guardian in 2010.

 Fourteen of the buildings mentioned in Nairn's London, "one of the most strange and stirring books ever written about the city", form the basis of the "Building London" chapter in Henry Eliot and Matt Lloyd-Rose's Curiocity (2016).
-Nairn's own descriptions of buildings such as St Mary Woolnoth, Battersea Power Station and the Gala Bingo Club, Tooting are incorporated into short paragraphs which update Nairn and invite contemporary readers to see the buildings for themselves.
+Nairn's own descriptions of buildings such as St Mary Woolnoth, Battersea Power Station and the Granada Cinema, Tooting are incorporated into short paragraphs which update Nairn and invite contemporary readers to see the buildings for themselves.
 The chapter forms an affectionate homage to the "cantankerous architecture critic".